General Relativistic Center-of-Mass Coordinates for Composite Quantum Particles: Introduction

 Light-pulse atom interferometers are high precision instruments that have demonstrated their effectiveness in a wide range of applications, including measurements of gravitational acceleration~\cite{Kasevich1991,Peters1998,Peters1999}, rotation~\cite{Lan2012}, and Newton's gravitational constant~\cite{Rosi2014}, as well as in field applications~\cite{Barrett2016,Wu2019,Templier2022,Stray2022} and mobile gravimetry~\cite{Wu2019}.
 The most accurate determination of the fine structure constant to date was achieved using atom interferometry~\cite{Parker2018,Morel2020}.
 Proposals for interferometer schemes have also been put forward to test the universality of gravitational redshift~\cite{Roura2020,Ufrecht2020} and the universality of free fall~\cite{Ufrecht2020}, as well as gravitational wave detection~\cite{Dimopoulos2008b,Dimopoulos2009,Graham2016}.
 Prototypes, whose construction recently began, could be sensitive to ultra-light dark matter signals~\cite{Geraci2016,Arvanitaki2018,Badurina2023a}, making them promising candidates as testbeds for gravitational wave antennas~\cite{Abe2021,Bertoldi2021,Badurina2021} based on atom interferometry.

 These applications show that there is a lot of interest in gravitational measurements via atom interferometry.
-Most theoretical descriptions are based on a \textit{ad hoc} addition of special-relativistic and gravitational effects such as the mass defect and gravitational potentials.
-First approaches to include general relativistic (GR) effects in atom interferometer phases have already be done by Dimopoulos et al.~\cite{Dimopoulos2008} and Werner et al.~\cite{Werner2024}.
-A post-Newtonian description of a two-particle atom (e.g. a proton and an electron) in weakly curved spacetime -- including external electromagnetic fields -- has been given by Schwartz et al.~\cite{Schwartz2019,Schwartz2020b}, which is an extension of the work of Sonnleitner et al.~\cite{Sonnleitner2018} to curved spacetimes.
-Sonnleitner et al.~\cite{Sonnleitner2018} showed in their paper that by using special-relativistic corrected center-of-mass (COM) and relative coordinates~\cite{Osborn1968,Close1970} they can decouple the dynamics of internal and external degrees of freedom in such a way that the remaining cross-terms can be interpreted as the mass defect, i.e., the total mass of the atom depends on the internal state.
-Schwartz et al.~\cite{Schwartz2019,Schwartz2020b}, however, found an additional cross-term between the internal and external dynamics induced by the gravitational field that does not vanish using these special-relativistic COM and relative coordinates.
+Most theoretical descriptions are based on an \textit{ad hoc} addition of special-relativistic and gravitational effects such as the mass defect and gravitational potentials, c.f., Refs.~\cite{Zych2011,Zych2017,Loriani2019,Ufrecht2020,Roura2020,DiPumpo2021,DiPumpo2022,DiPumpo2023,Janson2024}.
+First approaches to include general relativistic (GR) effects in atom interferometer phases from first principles have already be carried out by Dimopoulos et al.~\cite{Dimopoulos2008} and Werner et al.~\cite{Werner2024}.
+A post-Newtonian description of a two-particle atom (e.g. a proton and an electron) in weakly curved spacetime -- including external electromagnetic fields -- has been given by Schwartz and Giulini~\cite{Schwartz2019,Schwartz2020b}, which is an extension of the work of Sonnleitner et al.~\cite{Sonnleitner2018} to curved spacetimes.
+Sonnleitner et al.~\cite{Sonnleitner2018} showed in their paper that by using special-relativistic corrected center-of-mass (c.m.) and relative coordinates~\cite{Osborn1968,Close1970} they can decouple the dynamics of internal and external degrees of freedom in such a way that the remaining cross-terms can be interpreted as the mass defect, i.e., the total mass of the atom depends on the internal state.
+Schwartz and Giulini~\cite{Schwartz2019,Schwartz2020b}, however, found an additional cross-term between the internal and external dynamics induced by the gravitational field that does not vanish using these special-relativistic c.m. and relative coordinates.
 There are, though, two issues that one needs to consider for a proper treatment of the matter.